What Are the Best Nike Running Shoes for Beginners?

 Next, Identify the Terrain You Want To Run On

 Where you plan to run can be an important part of shoe choice because different terrain creates distinctive demands on your shoes, Morris said.
-Most notably, if you favour a rocky or muddy hiking trail for you runs, you'll need much more traction and ankle support.
+Most notably, if you're hitting a rocky or muddy hiking trail for your runs, you'll need much more traction and ankle support.

-If you plan on doing treadmill or road runs, those factors won't be as much of an issue, although most running tracks have enough give in the surface to accommodate lighter shoes, which can help with speed, Morris said.
+If you plan on doing treadmill or road runs, those factors won't be as much of an issue, although track running has enough give in the surface to accommodate lighter shoes, which can help with speed, Morris said.

-If possible, get shoes that are specifically designed just for running—keep your cross-training shoes in your gym bag when you plan to go for a run.
+If possible, get shoes that are specifically designed for just running — keep your cross-training shoes in your gym back when you plan to go for a run.

-"The kind of support your feet need when you run is different from what you need when you're doing exercises like lunges and star jumps", Kart said.
+"The kind of support your feet need when you run is different from what you need when you're doing exercises like lunges and jumping jacks," Kart said.
 That's because running shoes are constructed to absorb impact, not to create stability in side-to-side movement.
-Also, apart from trail-running shoes—which have too much traction for a gym session—, running shoes don't tend to have the kind of ankle support you need for multi-directional movement.
+Also, apart from trail running shoes — which have too much traction for a gym session — running shoes don't tend to have the kind of ankle support you need for multidirectional movement.